-Pacific Life has \$677 million of surplus notes outstanding as of December 31, 2015 and 2014, at a fixed interest rate of 9.25%, maturing on June 15, 2039.
+Pacific Life has \$621 million and \$677 million of surplus notes outstanding as of December 31, 2016 and 2015, respectively, at a fixed interest rate of 9.25%, maturing on June 15, 2039.
 Interest is payable semiannually on June 15 and December 15.
 Pacific Life may redeem these surplus notes at its option, subject to the approval of the NE DOI for such optional redemption.
 The surplus notes are unsecured and subordinated to all present and future senior indebtedness and policy claims of Pacific Life.
 All future payments of interest and principal on these surplus notes can be made only with the prior approval of the NE DOI.
-On January 22, 2013, Pacific Life, with the approval of the NE DOI, exercised its early settlement right and repurchased and retired \$323 million of the originally issued \$1 billion of 9.25% surplus notes.
-The partial retirement of these surplus notes was accounted for as an extinguishment of debt and the related amortization of fair value hedge adjustments of \$112 million and the premium paid of \$155 million were recognized in interest expense during the year ended December 31, 2013.
+In January 2013, Pacific Life, with the approval of the NE DOI, exercised its early settlement right and repurchased and retired \$323 million of the originally issued \$1 billion of 9.25% surplus notes.
+On February 11, 2016, Pacific Life, with the approval of the NE DOI, repurchased and retired an additional \$56 million of the 9.25% surplus notes.
+The partial retirement of these surplus notes was accounted for as an extinguishment of debt and the related amortization of fair value hedge adjustments of \$19 million and the premium paid of \$24 million were recognized in interest expense during the year ended December 31, 2016.

 Pacific LifeCorp has \$450 million of senior notes at a fixed interest rate of 6.0%, maturing on February 10, 2020.
 Interest is payable semiannually on February 10 and August 10.
 Pacific LifeCorp may redeem all or a portion of the notes at any time at the redemption price described under the terms of the senior notes.
 The NE DOI approved the issuance of an internal surplus note by Pacific Life to Pacific LifeCorp for \$450 million.
 Pacific Life is required to pay Pacific LifeCorp interest on the internal surplus note semiannually on February 5 and August 5 at a fixed annual rate of 6.0%.
 All future payments of interest and principal on the internal surplus note can be made only with the prior approval of the NE DOI.
 The internal surplus note matures on February 5, 2020.
-The carrying amount outstanding as of December 31, 2015 and 2014 was \$450 million.
+The carrying amount outstanding as of December 31, 2016 and 2015 was \$450 million.

 Pacific LifeCorp has \$500 million of senior notes at a fixed interest rate of 5.125%, maturing on January 30, 2043.
 Interest is payable semiannually on January 30 and July 30.
 Pacific LifeCorp may redeem all or a portion of the notes at any time at the redemption price described under the terms of the senior notes.
 The NE DOI approved the issuance of an internal surplus note by Pacific Life to Pacific LifeCorp for \$500 million with net cash proceeds of \$494 million.
 The original issue discount of \$6 million is being amortized over the life of this surplus note.
 Pacific Life is required to pay Pacific LifeCorp interest on the internal surplus note semiannually on January 25 and July 25 at a fixed annual rate of 5.125%.
 All future payments of interest and principal on the internal surplus note can be made only with the prior approval of the NE DOI.
 The internal surplus note matures on January 25, 2043.
-Pacific Life used the proceeds from the issuance of this internal surplus note primarily for the repurchase of a portion of its 9.25% surplus notes discussed above.
-The carrying amount outstanding as of December 31, 2015 and 2014 was \$494 million.
+Pacific Life used the proceeds from the issuance of this internal surplus note primarily for the repurchase of a portion of its 9.25% surplus notes in 2013 as discussed above.
+The carrying amount outstanding as of December 31, 2016 and 2015 was \$494 million.